La revue diligente : comment éviter les pièges lors d'un transfert d'entreprise

 • Disputes and litigation

-• Assets (tangible fixed assets, intellectual properties)
+• Assets (tangible assets, intellectual property)

 • Liabilities (debts, financial obligations)